 - Develop a system for tracking these presentations in order to understand how the presentations and/or CSL can be improved.

 - June 29: Lab safety webinar for Laboratory Manager magazine will include discussion of risk assessment resources.
 Ralph will use this presentation to recruit participants in a virtual focus group for this stakeholder group.
 Webinar scheduled for June 29.

 - July 13: Hold a focus group presentation at the July, 2022 CSHEMA national conference to gather feedback about user requirements from the academic EHS community.
 Co-presented by Kimi Brown of Bioraft

-- July 20: In conjunction with a “RAMP in the Research Lab” workshop, hold a focus group discussion with the Joint Safety Teams of the Univ of Minnesota’s Chemistry and Chemical Engineering Departments.
+- July 20: In conjunction with an in person “RAMP in the Research Lab” workshop, hold a focus group discussion with the Joint Safety Teams of the Univ of Minnesota’s Chemistry and Chemical Engineering Departments.

 - September, 2022: Hold a virtual focus group session with the Division of Chemical Information

 - Spring, 2023: ACS webinar reporting on progress